 For the latest travel warnings and alerts around the world, read about lockdowns and border restrictions.

-If you are traveling from Kosovo to Serbia, you must get a Serbian visa beforehand.
+Some governments advise that travelers don't attempt to enter Serbia from Kosovo unless you initially traveled into Kosovo from Serbia.
+If you want to travel from Kosovo to Serbia, you need a valid, recent Serbian entry stamp in your passport.
+If not, you'll need to transit via a third country.
 If you try to cross the checkpoint with only a Kosovo visa, you'll be deemed to have entered the country illegally.

 If you want go into Kosovo and back to Serbia, be aware that your Serbian visa (or entry stamp, usually valid for 90 days) will still be counting on your trip to Kosovo.
 If you stay past the deadline, you could be charged with overstaying your visa.